 - Materials clearly outline for the teacher the scientific concepts and goals behind each phenomenon and engineering problem.
-In the Teacher Textbook, at the beginning of every chapter, a student objective clearly defines the lesson goal.
+At the beginning of every chapter in the Teacher Textbook Grade 1 Science, a student objective clearly defines the lesson goal.
 The purpose of the lesson on properties is as follows: "Students will be able to classify matter by physical properties, including shape, relative mass, relative temperature, relative flexibility, and whether material is solid or liquid."
-The Teacher Textbook lessons contain an Objective that outlines the scientific goals for each lesson.
+The Teacher Textbook Grade 1 Science lessons contain an objective that outlines the scientific goals for each lesson.
 In the Interdependence lesson, the objective states, "Students will gather evidence of interdependence among living organisms such as energy transfer through food chains and animals using plants for shelter." - Materials guide the teacher on the scientific concepts of the lessons.
-For example, the Teacher Textbook lessons contain a section called "The Science" that outlines the scientific concepts for each lesson.
+For example, the Teacher Textbook - Grade 1 Science lessons contain a section called The Science that outlines the scientific concepts for each lesson.
 The Interdependence lesson lists living things' characteristics, habitats and ecosystems, and relationships within an ecosystem.
-The Teacher Program Guide offers explanations and reasoning, starting with the order the teacher should deliver the materials, continuing with TEKS and Vertical alignment, assessment, and concluding with a description of "How the Content Supports Teachers."
+The Teacher Program Guide -Grades K-8 Science offers explanations and reasoning, starting with the order the teacher should deliver the materials, continuing with TEKS and vertical alignment, assessment, and concluding with a description of how the content supports teachers.